inab/rd-connect-user-management/README-API.md

 	* `GET /users/:user_id/documents`: It lists the documents (for instance, the user agreement) for this user.
 It follows [documentValidation.json](libs/RDConnect/documentValidation.json) JSON schema.

+	* `POST /users/:user_id/documents`: It attaches the described document in the multipart/form-data transferred field to this user.
+The valid parameters are 'cn' (the name), 'description', 'documentClass' and 'content' (this last is the uploaded document).

 	* `GET /users/:user_id/documents/:document_name`: It gets the contents of an specific document for this user.

 	* `PUT /users/:user_id/documents/:document_name`: It replaces the contents of an specific document for this user.